coopdanger/ppm-specification/draft-ppm-protocol.md

 previous one (See {{anti-replay}}.)

-The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*, where each sub-response corresponds to the sub-request in the same position in `VerifyStartReq`.
+The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses* ordered by the timestamp and nonce as specified in {{anti-replay}}.

 ~~~
 struct {